 3. Practice at home.
 Get kids excited and ready for a fishing trip by practicing at home first.
 Let them get the feel for casting by practicing (without hooks) in your yard or in a park.
 This will help them develop timing and coordination in a low-stress environment.
 You can even put out targets so they can work on their aim.

 4. Pick nearby locations.
 Go somewhere close to home.
 To avoid untangling line from trees, look for an open space with room for kids to cast.
-Check out our Top Places to Fish for Beginners Map.
+Find a great place to fish with our Go Fish Ma! interactive map—select the "Featured Sites" filter in the map for staff recommendations with easier access to the water.
 If you want to make a day of it, state parks often offer amenities like picnic tables, grills, and bathrooms.

 5. Use good bait.
 While fishing isn't all about catching, kids have more fun when they get a few bites.
 Opt for bait instead of lures.
 Try using garden worms, mealworms, crickets, or small, dense pieces of food like cheese, chicken, hot dogs, or bread.